What Are Research Insights? What Makes Them Different From Findings?

 But what exactly do we mean by “insights”?
-Great question!
 Over the past few years, the term’s been increasingly overused - it’s become a catch-all for everything from “observation” to “finding” to “idea” and beyond.

 • Well-informed: Multiple findings, levels of "why", and other pieces of evidence, e.g., researcher observations, should contribute to each insight.
 It should go without saying, but just in case: accuracy is a key part of this criterion.